 CELDF has assisted the first communities in the U.S. to prohibit water privatization.
-Below learn about the harms from privatizing our water, how communities are organizing to stop them, and what you can do in your own community.
+Below learn about the harms of privatizing our water, how communities are organizing to stop them, and what you can do in your own community.

 Water is life.
 But today, it’s being purchased and siphoned away by corporations for a profit.
 By turning ground and surface water into a private commodity, corporations are profiting as they deplete water sources and the wildlife that depend on it, and in some cases, contaminate aquifers and wells.
 Privatized water is often used for private profit in industrial activities such as agribusiness, gas drilling and manufacturing – or it is bottled and sold back to the public – to whom it belonged in the first place.
 In other cases, municipal water is being privatized, leaving communities to suffer with mismanagement, higher costs and poor water quality.